ruggeri/tech-notes/programming-languages/concurrency.md

 requests take longer than expected: we need to add a load-balancer to distribute work.

 What if the connection is in fact long-lived: for instance, let's say we are using websockets.
 The server may also collect state over the course of the websocket.

 At some point you can't run a socket per server.
 I guess the point is that performance is bad even if you run a socket per thread?
 Enter greenthreads/async ala Go/Node?
 I guess the scheduler gets angry if you try to use too many threads? **Still find this surprising.**

-## Locking primatives
+## Locking primitives

 Mutual exclusion is a property.
-We need hardware/software to acheive it.
-A **lock** or **mutex** enforces mutual exclusion.
-Pthreads provides one.
+We need hardware/software to achieve it.
+A **lock** or **mutex** enforces mutual exclusion. pthreads provides one.
 It probably uses test-and-set/compare-and-swap.

 Because pthreads provides mutex through the kernel, it doesn't busy-wait and waste time slices.
 Instead, the kernel marks it as not runnable.
 When the mutex is released, the kernel will mark it as runnable.

 A lock is a binary semaphore.
 A semaphore is a generalization of a lock, where multiple resources are available.

 I should note: there are algorithms that implement mutual exclusion without special instructions.
 Lamport's Bakery algorithm is one example.

 **Condition Variables**: a common pattern is: